-The Board of Directors of the Company has established a framework for the evaluation of its own performance, its committees and individual Directors of the Company in consultation with the Nomination & Remuneration Committee and fixed certain parameters covering the evaluation of the Chairman, Executive Directors, Non-Executive Directors and Independent Directors on the basis of which the evaluation is being carried out on annual basis in terms of provisions of the Companies Act, 2013 and the SEBI Listing Regulations.
+The Board of Directors of the Company has established a framework for the evaluation of its own performance, its committees and individual Directors of the Company in consultation with the Nomination & Remuneration Committee.
+The Board has set out certain criteria covering the evaluation of the Chairman, Executive Directors, Non-executive Directors and Independent Directors on the basis of which the evaluation is being carried out on annual basis in terms of provisions of the Companies Act, 2013 and the SEBI Listing Regulations.

-During the year under review, the Board of Directors, at its meeting held on February 12, 2019 have carried out the evaluation of its own performance, committees and directors of the Company and the Independent Directors in their separate meeting held on even date have evaluated the performance of the Chairman and Non-Independent Director(s) of the Company respectively in accordance with the framework approved by the Board.
+During the year under review, the Board of Directors, at its meeting held on February 13, 2020 have carried out the evaluation of its own performance, committees and directors of the Company.
+The Independent Directors in their separate meeting held on even date have also evaluated the performance of the Chairman and Non-Independent Director(s) of the Company in accordance with the framework approved by the Board.

-Details of performance evaluation of the Independent Directors as required under Schedule IV to the Companies Act, 2013 is provided in the Corporate Governance Report.
+Details of performance evaluation of the Independent Directors as required under Schedule IV to the Companies Act, 2013 is provided in Corporate Governance Report.
 The Directors have expressed their satisfaction with the evaluation process and its results.